 So thanks to Jessica we ended up in the Picos via the teleferique in Fuente De.There are many tiny villages strung along the picos (peaks).
 This is a view of the red-tiled roofs of Mogrovejo, a mountain village in the Picos.

 This map shows the villages between Potes (where we were staying) and Fuente Dé (where we went up into the Picos de Europa via the teleférico).

 - Barns in the Village of Pembes in Picos de Europa

-- Jessica, who provided our great route info, has since opened a Bakery Café in Santiago de Compostela called Lusco & Fusco, and you can find her on Facebook at Lusco Fusco Bakery Café.
+- Jessica, who provided our great route info (and essentially wrote most of this post), has since opened a Bakery Café in Santiago de Compostela called Lusco & Fusco, and you can find her on Facebook at Lusco Fusco Bakery Café.

 - More on our 2014 trip to Northern Spain.

 - More of Nancy Merrill’s Photo a Week Challenge: Mountains